 When Campbell County Sheriff’s deputy Darrell Mongar arrived at the scene, one of the chained up pit bulls bit the front tire of his police cruiser causing it to go flat.
 LaFollette and Campbell County Animal Control were both called to the scene to assist with the animals.
 The dogs were so aggressive, according to Betty Crumley, the director of Campbell County Animal Shelter, that the dogs were immediately put down.
 "They were deemed a danger," she said.

-Too bad for 21-year old Jennifer Lowe -- who was ripped to pieces by two pit bulls previously deemed "dangerous" -- that Knox County Animal Control did not euthanize Charles Smallwood's pit bulls after the animals attacked a neighborhood dog and a police cruiser.
-It was reported that animal control visited Smallwood's home about the dogs 5 times (see page 2) in the 3 months leading up to the savage attack that ended in Jennifer Lowe's death.
+Too bad for 21-year old Jennifer Lowe -- who was ripped to pieces by two pit bulls previously declared "dangerous" -- that Knox County Animal Control did not euthanize Charles Smallwood's pit bulls after the animals attacked a neighborhood dog and a police cruiser.
+It was reported that animal control visited Smallwood's home about the dogs five times in the three months leading up to the savage attack that ended in Jennifer Lowe's death in November 2007.

 In the instance of Bailey, because the owner had "put the dogs up and they accidentally got out" authorities do not expect to file criminal charges.

 03/11/09: Pit Bull Bore Pup that Killed Woman

 Caryville, TN - In a developing story, Carletta Bailey has been hospitalized after suffering deep gashes, bite marks, and scratches to her hands, arms, and legs.
 It is reported that there may be a connection between the attacking pit bulls and the fatal mauling of Jennifer Lowe in 2007.
 Bailey says that of the two dogs that attacked her, Cain and Able, it was a dog from a litter of Cain that attacked and killed 21-year old Jennifer Lowe in west Knox County.